West Plant Reclamation

-The Resolution Copper team is proud of our work to clean up the Magma Mine site and make it safer.
+The Resolution Copper team is proud of our work to clean up the former Magma Copper site and make it safer.
 At the same time, we understand the historical value of the Smelter complex and its significance to Superior residents.
-We know the chimney stack in particular is an important landmark which has come to symbolize the town’s mining history.
-That’s why the company is going to work with citizens on cultural heritage initiatives designed to preserve the Magma Smelter’s place in the rich mining legacy of Superior.
-We want to hear everyone’s ideas on how we can help honor and memorialize the past even as we plan for the future.
-We’ll continue to listen to the concerns of residents and incorporate their ideas into our cultural heritage preservation efforts as much as we can.
+We know the chimney stack is an important landmark which has come to symbolize the town’s mining history.
+That’s why the company is working with citizens on cultural heritage initiatives designed to preserve the Magma Smelter’s place in the rich mining legacy of Superior.